w3c/guide/process/charter.md

 #### 3.2.1 Technical Strategy Team decision to initiate charter refinement {#cr-acceptance}

-If the Technical Strategy Team decides to initiate charter refinment, it follows these steps:
+If the Technical Strategy Team decides to initiate charter refinement, it follows these steps:

 Select a Chartering Facilitator
-: The Technical Strategy Team Lead selects a [Chartering Facilitator](#chartering-facilitator) and records that appointment in the [pipeline](#pipeline).
+: For the rechartering of existing groups, the Team Contact is selected by default as Chartering Facilitator and should assign the github issue to themselves.
+Otherwise, the [Technical Strategy Team Lead](https://www.w3.org/staff/strat/) and/or [Project &amp Process Team Lead](https://www.w3.org/staff/project/) select a [Chartering Facilitator](#chartering-facilitator) and records that appointment in the [pipeline](#pipeline) by assigning github issues.

-Request announcement of initiation of charter refinement : The [Chartering Facilitator](#chartering-facilitator) then sends a request to the W3C Communications Team to [announce the initiation of charter refinement](adv-notice.md); that document lists requirements for the announcement.
+Request announcement of initiation of charter refinement : The [Chartering Facilitator](#chartering-facilitator) then sends a request to the W3C Communications Team to [announce the initiation of charter refinement](adv-notice.md), copying the Technical Strategy Team Lead](https://www.w3.org/staff/strat/) and/or [Project &amp Process Team Lead](https://www.w3.org/staff/project/); that document lists requirements for the announcement.
 In practice, if the announcement would precede the call for AC review by only a short delay, we skip the refinement phase.

 Record start of refinement
-: Once refinement has been announced, the Technical Strategy Team Lead records the initiation of charter refinement in the [pipeline](#pipeline) issue.
+: Once refinement has been announced, the Technical Strategy Team Lead](https://www.w3.org/staff/strat/) or [Project &amp Process Team Lead](https://www.w3.org/staff/project/) records the initiation of charter refinement in the [pipeline](#pipeline) issue.

 Any Formal Objection to a Team Decision to initiate charter refinement is not considered registered until the close of any Advisory Committee Review of that charter, and is registered against that W3C Decision.